 If you’ve dismissed the power of meditation, then you’re seriously missing out on something powerful.

 Meditating helps you to quiet your “inner monkey,” as Russel Simmons calls it in his book Super Rich (Amazon) (he breaks down how to meditate extremely well in this book, and I highly recommend reading it).

 If you haven’t meditated before, it will take you a little while to get the hang of it.
 But, all you have to do is basically find a quiet space, come up with a mantra that you mentally repeat to yourself to get you in the zone, and focus on that specific thing in order to quiet your mind.

 It’s important to note that the most useful meditation strategy doesn’t involve “focusing on nothing.”
 This will drive you insane.

-I prefer Transcendental Meditation (the simplest form of meditation), which I write about in my article on the 3 Secrets to Success with ADHD.
+I prefer Transcendental Meditation (the simplest form of meditation), which I write about in my article on The 3 Secrets to Success with ADHD.

-Trick 7.
+Tip 7.
 Enjoy awesome relationships, adventures and more fun

 Socializing with other people and enjoying genuinely good relationships isn’t talked about nearly enough in the world of ADHD.

 But, did you know that socializing with others is actually a human need that helps you fight disease and stay mentally sharp?